-- On macOS 10.15 Catalina only English is recognized. - On macOS 11 Big Sur and above English, Chinese, Portuguese, French, Italian, German, and Spanish are recognized.
+· On macOS 11 Big Sur and above English, Chinese, Portuguese, French, Italian, German, and Spanish are recognized.

 You can view and edit the recognized text using the Info inspector.

 Experimentally it look like very neat handwriting is recognized although isn't nearly as accurate as printed text.